 Electric bicycles today are quite diverse in style and design, allowing for people at all levels of fitness and physical ability to enjoy the benefits of cycling.
 With the rapid growth and dramatic improvements in bicycle engineering and ebike technology, the prospect of owning and riding an electric bike has never been greater.

-Ebikes are perfect for leisurely rides, commuting to work and shopping, and for low-impact exercise.
-And when you turn off the motor (and remove the battery to reduce weight), you have a regular bicycle that can give you a real workout if you like.
+Ebikes are perfect for leisurely rides, commuting to work and shopping, and low-impact exercise.
+When you turn off the motor (and remove the battery to reduce weight), you have a regular bicycle that can give you a real workout if you like.

-At Really Good eBikes, we carry about 300 models of ebikes from a wide range of top-rated brands.
-We have grouped these models into a variety of collections, to help you find the perfect ebike your your unique needs.
+At Really Good Ebikes, we carry about 300 models of ebikes from a wide range of top-rated brands.
+We have grouped these models into a variety of collections to help you find the perfect ebike for your unique needs.
 You can search by riding style, frame design, and even drive mode.
 Our major collections include Fat Tire, Step-Thru, Folding, Commuter, Cruiser, Comfort, Trikes, and Mountain.

 Ebikes are like hybrid cars, a new form of sustainable transportation that comes with several new technologies to understand and embrace.
-But the cool thing about electric bikes is that the technology is really not that complicated when you break it down: there are basically three (3) things that make an ebike different than a conventional bike.
+But the cool thing about electric bikes is that the technology is really not that complicated when you break it down.
+There are basically three (3) things that make an ebike different from a conventional bike.

-All ebikes come with an electric motor that helps propel the bike forward, by itself or in combination with human-powered pedaling.
-The motor can be mounted within the front hub or rear hub (known as hub motors), or integrated into the bottom bracket where the crank arms and pedals connect to the frame (known as mid-motor or mid-drives, because they are located in the middle of the frame).
+All ebikes come with an electric motor that helps propel the bike forward, either by itself or in combination with human-powered pedaling.
+The motor can be mounted within the front hub or rear hub (known as hub motors) or integrated into the bottom bracket where the crank arms and pedals connect to the frame (known as mid-motor or mid-drives because they are located in the middle of the frame).

 The electric motor on an ebike can be controlled by the rider in several ways, depending on the model.
-Pedal Assist Systems (PAS) can be triggered simply by exerting force on the pedals; the ebike has sensors which detect this torque pressure and kick-in automatically, matching your force with an equal amount of electric power.
+Pedal Assist Systems (PAS) can be triggered simply by exerting force on the pedals.
+The ebike has sensors that detect this torque pressure and kick in automatically, matching your force with an equal amount of electric power.

-That’s one of the reasons why ebikes are so much fun to ride - they just seem to have a magical force that propels you forward, like a strong tailwind.
-The electric motor can also be engaged with either a trigger-throttle (a thumb-controlled lever or button) or a twist-throttle which is similar to those found on scooters and motorcycles.
+That’s one of the reasons ebikes are so much fun to ride—they just seem to have a magical force that propels you forward, like a strong tailwind.
+The electric motor can also be engaged with either a trigger-throttle (a thumb-controlled lever or button) or a twist-throttle, which is similar to those found on scooters and motorcycles.

-As you will learn later, ebike motors have two typical ratings: nominal and peak output, with the nominal (or normal) rating ranging from 250 watts (W) on sub-compact, to 1000W on the high-end electric mountain bikes (e-MTBs).
+As you will learn later, ebike motors have two typical ratings: nominal and peak output.
+The nominal (or normal) rating ranges from 250 watts (W) on sub-compact to 1000W on the high-end electric mountain bikes (e-MTBs).
 Keep in mind that under federal guidelines, ebikes with nominal motor ratings of greater than 750W are not considered street-legal.

-All ebikes have electric battery which holds energy to fuel the motor, just as a gas tank is the storage container for the fuel that powers your car.
-Most of our ebikes come with lithium ion (Li) battery chemistry, but there are also a number of models with lithium iron phosphate (LiFePO4), lithium-polymer (Li-Po) and sealed lead acid (SLA) batteries.
+All ebikes have an electric battery that holds energy to fuel the motor, just as a gas tank is the storage container for the fuel that powers your car.
+Most of our ebikes come with lithium ion (Li) battery chemistry, but there are also a number of models with lithium iron phosphate (LiFePO4), lithium-polymer (Li-Po), and sealed lead acid (SLA) batteries.

 It is important to know that your electric battery is sourced from a reputable manufacturer, because not all ebike batteries are built the same.
-Just have we have seen with cell phones and hoverboards, when poorly engineered batteries fail, they tend to explode into fire.
-At Really Good Electric Bikes, we only carry ebikes from suppliers who source their batteries from reputable manufacturers.
+Just as we have seen with cell phones and hoverboards, when poorly engineered batteries fail, they tend to explode.
+At Really Good Ebikes, we only carry ebikes from suppliers who source their batteries from reputable manufacturers.

-Because of these added components, electric bikes tend to be a little heavier than conventional bikes, so it is important to consider where the motor and battery are located, as this can affect the overall balance of the ebike and how it will perform.
+Because of these added components, electric bikes tend to be a little heavier than conventional bikes.
+It is important to consider where the motor and battery are located, as this can affect the overall balance and performance of the ebike.

-We carry a few ebike models, however, which are actually lighter than many conventional bikes.
-We also have a number of folding bikes which are perfect for stowing away in car trunks, trains, planes and yachts.
+We carry a few ebike models, however, that are actually lighter than many conventional bikes.
+We also have a number of folding bikes, which are perfect for stowing away in car trunks, trains, planes, and yachts.

 As noted above, electric bikes are basically conventional bikes with the added feature of electric power.
 All of the rules of the road that apply to regular bikes apply to ebikes, including stopping at red lights and train crossings, staying off sidewalks, and wearing helmets.

 Ebikes are more akin to conventional bicycles than mopeds or motorized scooters.
-Which means, in most cases, that they can be ridden in bike lanes, bike paths and other places where regular bikes are allowed.
-Now that ebikes are becoming more popular in the United States, federal law has defined several classes of ebikes which you should be aware of as you begin shopping.
+Which means, in most cases, that they can be ridden in bike lanes, bike paths, and other places where regular bikes are allowed.
+Now that ebikes are becoming more popular in the United States,federal law has defined several classes of ebikes that you should be aware of as you begin shopping.

-Because Class 1 pedal assist ebikes operate at lower speeds and require pedaling, they benefit from the same rights and access privileges as conventional bicycles and are be able to be used on streets, bike lanes, multi-use bike paths and off-road trails.
+Because Class 1 pedal assist ebikes operate at lower speeds and require pedaling, they benefit from the same rights and access privileges as conventional bicycles and can be used on streets, bike lanes, multi-use bike paths, and off-road trails.

-On Class 2 ebikes the motor system can also be activated through a pedaling action.
-In the US, this class is limited to a motor powered speed of 20 mph (32 kph) with motor wattage of up to 750 watts.
+On Class 2 ebikes, the motor system can also be activated through a pedaling action.
+In the US, this class is limited to a motor-powered speed of 20 mph (32 kph) with motor wattage up to 750 watts.

-The electric drive system on Class 3 ebikes is known as Speed Pedelec (from pedal electric cycle) which can be activated through a pedaling action to reach higher top speeds (~28 mph).
+The electric drive system on Class 3 ebikes is known as Speed Pedelec (from pedal electric cycle) and can be activated through a pedaling action to reach higher top speeds (~28 mph).

 The electric drive system on Class 4 ebikes can be activated through a pedaling action or throttle.
 The top speed is above 28 mph.
-Class 4s are considered motor vehicles which require licensing and registration, and are limited to certain off road trails or traditional roads.
+Class 4s are considered motor vehicles that require licensing and registration and are limited to certain off-road trails or traditional roads.

 Thinking in this way will really help you find the ebike for your needs.
 And as we mentioned before, we are always here to help guide you through this process.

 Wouldn’t it be nice to reduce your carbon footprint while getting some exercise?
-Wouldn’t it be awesome to stop paying for gas, and perhaps ditch the car altogether, saving money on registration, insurance, parking and traffic?
+Wouldn’t it be awesome to stop paying for gas and perhaps ditch the car altogether, saving money on registration, insurance, and parking and avoiding traffic?
 It’s all possible with an ebike.

-Electric bikes represent a viable alternative to gas-powered cars, especially for those of us who live in urban settings and use their cars mainly to commute to and from work, go shopping, visit friends and family, and drive to places where you can park, get out and enjoy nature.
+Electric bikes represent a viable alternative to gas-powered cars, especially for those of us who live in urban settings and use our cars mainly to commute to and from work, go shopping, visit friends and family, and drive to places where we can park, get out, and enjoy nature.

 Ebikes are growing in popularity, and if you live in an urban area, you might be lucky enough to have an electric bike store in your town.
 Ebike stores may carry a single brand - such as Pedego - or a number of brands with various models at different price points.
 Some conventional local bike shops will also carry a few ebikes, but this is not as common.